ModelSurge/sd-webui-comfyui/README.md

 For a full overview of all the advantageous features this extension adds to ComfyUI and to the Webui, check out the [wiki page](https://github.com/ModelSurge/sd-webui-comfyui/wiki).

+## Supported versions
+We try our best to keep this extension compatible the latest version of ComfyUI at all times, and are currently supporting `V1.5.1` of A1111.

 ## Installation
 1) Go to Extensions > Available
 2) Click the `Load from:` button